Calga - Kulnura

 The level of residential development activity in Calga - Kulnura is very low in comparison to the average area assessed nationally by AreaSearch

-Population forecasts indicate Calga - Kulnura will gain 288 residents by 2041.
-Construction pace is maintaining with projected growth, but buyers may face increasing competition as population grows.
+Population forecasts indicate Calga - Kulnura will gain 288 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Construction is maintaining a reasonable pace with projected growth, although buyers could encounter growing competition as population increases.

 Frequently Asked Questions - Development